About Us Greenlife Fund

 Inspired by Justin and Patrick’s incredible adventure, the Greenlife Fund was created to support extraordinary and responsible travel projects related to the Camino and other destinations.

 The Greenlife Fund is designed to encourage anyone with an interest in ecotourism and social responsibility to work together with the Greenlife team to create positive awareness related to specific issues affecting a culture, region, or community.

 The Greenlife Fund 2020

-This brilliant initiative, We Walk For You 2020, was set up primarily to carry the intentions of people who are unable to do the Camino this year.
+This brilliant initiative, We Walk For You 2020, was set up primarily to carry the intentions of people who were unable to do the Camino in 2020.

-Johnnie and his friend Stephen invite you to send your thoughts, prayers, hopes, and intentions to firstname.lastname@example.org and they will carry them with them on their journey from St. Jean Pied de Port (the start of the Camino Francés) all the way to the Cathedral in Santiago, starting August 17th.
+Johnnie and his friend Stephen invited pilgrims around the world to send their thoughts, prayers, hopes, and intentions to [email protected] and they carried them with them on their journey from St. Jean Pied de Port (the start of the Camino Francés) all the way to the Cathedral in Santiago, throughout August and September 2020.

-We will be tracking Johnnie and Stephen on each step of their epic 35-day journey so follow us on social media to stay up to date.
+We tracked Johnnie and Stephen on each step of their epic 35-day journey which you can read here.

 How to apply for the Greenlife Fund

 From all the applications we will select one project.